 The print books listed below may help with learning concepts covered in CHEM 1405.
 If a book you want is not at your campus, you can have it transferred through the request option in the library catalog.

-This book includes over 300 illustrations to help you visualize the major concepts of chemistry.
+Chemistry Made Easy includes over 300 illustrations to help you visualize the major concepts of chemistry.

 Whether you're a student or an adult looking to refresh your knowledge, Barron's Painless Chemistry provides review and practice in an easy, step-by-step format.

-In this compact yet comprehensive guide, Dan Green outlines the history, development and workings of the table, shows how its design reflects and illuminates the organisation of all matter, and even explains what it has to tell us about the chemistry of distant stars and of our own bodies.
+The Periodic Table in Minutes outlines the history, development and workings of the table, shows how its design reflects and illuminates the organisation of all matter, and even explains what it has to tell us about the chemistry of distant stars and of our own bodies.

-The book begins with a brief recap of elements and molecules and then explains the important concepts that characterize a chemical reaction.
+Reactions: An Illustrated Exploration of Elements, Molecules, and Change in the Universe begins with a brief recap of elements and molecules and then explains the important concepts that characterize a chemical reaction.

 1. Begin on the Library homepage at https://library.tccd.edu/.
 Look for the TCC Library Catalog Box on the left side of the page.